Skip to main content

 • “I assume they'll be improved in time, though, hopefully along with the weather graphics, which are a little disappointing.”

-• “There are bugs aplenty, from little physics and graphics glitches and missing handbook pages to boats that randomly sink, and crashes to desktop and weird freezes where the game graphics go black, but the UI remains visible.”
+• “There are bugs aplenty, from little physics and graphics glitches and missing handbook pages to boats that randomly sink, and crashes and weird freezes where the game graphics go black, but the UI remains visible.”

 • “The music and sound design is wonderful, from peacefully sailing in a circle, slowly widening out to get to an island, to the dramatic music you get when getting too close to the storm wall.”